nasa/openmct/docs/src/design/proposals/Registration.md

 satisfy the three use cases above in the majority of cases.
 The only feature which is known to be unsatisfiable by plugins is plugin support itself.

-As such, prefer to keep "plugin-external" components small as simple, to keep the majority of development in plugins (or plugin-like components.)
+As such, prefer to keep "plugin-external" components small and simple, to keep the majority of development in plugins (or plugin-like components.)

 The "registration API" described in this document is limited to that scope: